Address : Royal Standard Place, Nottingham, NG1 6FS

 Food?
-You’ll smell the kitchen as you walk up the sweeping staircase – which is entirely a good thing.
+You may well smell the kitchen as you walk up the sweeping staircase – which is entirely a good thing.
 Book ahead, especially at the weekend.

 Customers?
 By the time people have walked up the hill, they’ve generally lost any cockiness they might have had.
-A wide age range though, due to its closeness to town proper.
+A wide age range from young couples to entire families celebrating a special occasion.